 Wow Bao: Kiosk ordering

 It’s lunch hour in the Windy City, where time-pressed office workers head to Wow Bao for a quick bite.
 Even if there’s a line at the counter, they know they can order at a kiosk and get their food within a few minutes.
 The restaurant specializes in Asian fare, including bao — hot, doughy buns stuffed with meats and/or vegetables.
-Kiosk ordering is offered at all five Wow Bao locations.
+Kiosk ordering is offered at all five Chicagoland Wow Bao locations.

 When Wow Bao President Geoff Alexander introduced kiosk ordering in 2009, he expected it to speed the ordering process without increasing labor costs.
 The happy surprise was that kiosk ordering also upped check sizes.
-Depending on the unit, the check average is 89 cents to $1.49 more at kiosks.
+Depending on the unit, the check average increased from 89 cents to $1.49 more at kiosks.
 The reason?
 The kiosks are programmed to upsell.
-“With every item that you order, the kiosk asks whether you want to make it a combo and whether you want to add a drink,” says Alexander.
+“With every item that you order, the kiosk asks whether you want to make it a combo and whether you want to add a drink,” said Alexander.

 Today’s consumers crave customized items, so they love the control kiosks give to order exactly what they want, he adds.
 Plus, staff doesn’t have to worry about making mistakes when entering orders.
 Alexander acknowledges that the technology comes with its own headaches, including occasional crashes (which he says are few and far between).